Beyond Hoeffding and Chernoff: Trading conclusiveness for advantages in quantum hypothesis testing: One-sided constraints, strong converses, and other implications

 \begin{proof}[Proof of 1 $\Rightarrow$ 3] Let $((M_n,N_n,\id-M_n-N_n))_n$ be a sequence of three-outcome tests satisfying Eqs.~\eqref{pf:special-9}--\eqref{pf:special-10}.
 Note that

 It thus follows from Corollary~\ref{cor:onesided-conclusive} by plugging in $K=0$ that

 This proves the direction 1 $\Rightarrow$ 3 of Corollary~\ref{cor:onesided_app}. \end{proof}

 \begin{proof}[Proof of 3 $\Rightarrow$ 2] Let $A,B\geq0$ be non-negative real numbers satisfying Eq.~\eqref{pf:special-8}.
-It follows from the achievability part of the quantum Stein's lemma~\cite{hiai_1991} that, there exist a sequence $(M_n)_n$ of operators such that
+It follows from the achievability part of the quantum Stein's lemma~\cite{hiai_1991} that, there exists a sequence $(M_n)_n$ of operators such that

 On the other hand, from the achievability of the strong converse exponents of quantum hypothesis testing~\cite{mosonyi_2015}, and in particular by Eqs.~\eqref{eq:antidivergence-1} and \eqref{eq:antidivergence-2}, there exists another sequence $(N_n)_n$ of operators such that